jwintersinger/covid19on/index.md

 If you go with what Angela Merkel said a few days ago, where she sees 70% of Germans becoming infected, that means we'd see somewhere around 250,000 dead Canadians if we did nothing.
 (So, that's like removing Saskatoon from the map.)
 You can see that temporary measures that are relaxed in a few months aren't that much better than just doing nothing.
 Of course, that's 250k dead just from COVID.
-That's to say nothing of what it would do to the healthcare system -- mortality from every other condition would rise massively, since the health system would collapse under the weight of all this.
+That's to say nothing of what it would do to the healthcare system---mortality from every other condition would rise massively, since the health system would collapse under the weight of all this.

 One answer is we maintain suppression measures for the next 12-18 months, until a vaccine appears.
 That would mean schools shut, universities shut, restaurants closed, and everyone that possibly can works from home, for the next 12-18 months.